MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Grant-CsTeamsMeetingBrandingPolicy.md

 PS C:\> Grant-CsTeamsMeetingBrandingPolicy -Group group@contoso.com -PolicyName "Policy Test" -Rank 1
 ```

-In the example shown above, the command will assign TeamsMeetingBrandingPolicy with name `Policy Test` to group `group@contoso.com`.
+In this example, the command will assign TeamsMeetingBrandingPolicy with the name `Policy Test` to group `group@contoso.com`.

 ## PARAMETERS